Had an issue with

 5. Escalation for Complex Cases

-If the issue is complex, Sony’s Customer Relations team may take over.
+If the issue is complex, Sony’s support team may take over.
 Some cases are escalated to Sony’s Head Office for final review.

 6. Resolution Timeline

-Most issues resolve within 1–2 weeks depending on:
+Most issues resolve within 1–2 weeks depending on parts availability, repair centre workload, and the nature of the fault

-Sony keeps you updated via your preferred method (email or phone).
+Sony will keep you updated via your preferred contact method (email or phone).

 Common complaints against